AMWA-TV/is-device-configuration/docs/Backup & restore.md

 Devices MUST allow fully restoring backups created from a `compatible revision`.

-Devices MUST allow the partial restoration of backups which have at least one role path `status` of `Ok` when supplying the `allowPartial` argument of `true` in the request.
+Devices MUST allow an `incomplete restore` of backups when the validation response has at least one role path `status` of `Ok` when supplying the `allowPartial` argument of `true` in the request.

+Devices MUST allow a `complete restore` of `modified backups` when all the role paths have an `Ok` status in the validation response.

-Devices MUST allow restoration of modified backups (full or partial backups where the data sets have been modified by a controller or provisioning tool) which have at least one role path `status` of `Ok` when supplying the `allowPartial` argument of `true` in the request.
+Devices MUST allow an `incomplete restore` of `modified backups` when the validation response has at least one role path `status` of `Ok` when supplying the `allowPartial` argument of `true` in the request.

-// TBD: Do we need to further define what a modified backup is?

-// TBD: Do we think some devices may need to be put in maintenance mode for restore to work?

-// TBD: Do we think some devices may need to reboot in order to apply a restore?
+If devices require a system reboot in order to apply a `complete restore` or an `incomplete restore` then they MUST perform this immediately after responding to the restore request.

 ## 3. Restoring on a device with an incompatible revision